- Change of address

 Other crisis or event

-The Council will consider applications for discretionary discount from other Council Tax payers who, through no fault of their own, have experienced a crisis or event that has made their home uninhabitable, where they remain liable to pay Council Tax and for which they have no recourse for compensation.
+The Council will consider applications for discretionary discount from other Council Tax payers who, through no fault of their own, have experienced a crisis or event that has made their home uninhabitable, where they remain liable to pay Council Tax and for which they have no recourse for compensation through an insurance provider.

 If you have an enquiry regarding your Council Tax please use our e-form below.
 Please make sure you include your council tax account number to help us deal with your enquiry.